zhmcclient/zhmc-ansible-modules/docs/development.rst

 Development
 ===========

-This section only needs to be read by developers of the ibm.zhmc Ansible Galaxy collection project.
+This section only needs to be read by developers of this project.
 People that want to make a fix or develop some extension, and people that want to test the project are also considered developers for the purpose of this section.

 .. _`Repository`: